macleginn/rasp-jupyter/README.md

 A Jupyter kernel for [RASP](https://github.com/tech-srl/RASP).
-The RASP repository is included as a submodule because
+We include a fork of RASP as a submodule because some paths need to be fixed to work from inside the kernel.